What Is a Good Blood Pressure Reading and How to Check It at Home

 - Blood pressure terminology.

-Disclaimer: Information in this hub is research based.
+Disclaimer: Information in this article is research based.
 The author is not a physician and does not diagnose or treat health issues.
-The information provided in this hub should not be construed as personal medical advice or instruction.
+The information provided here should not be construed as personal medical advice or instruction.
 Please consult a physician for medical and dietary advice and treatment.
 Blood pressure should not be treated without the supervision of a medical professional.

 © 2012 Marisa Hammond Olivares